 Watch out for internet clichés taken from CV templates or examples, which will only tell the admission committee that you read an article about how to write a CV.
 This includes buzzwords like “detail-oriented”, which the commission already heard one too many times.

-The structure of CV is also very important for your master application and a Well-structured CV should include the following:
+The structure of your CV is also very important for your master’s application and a Well-structured CV should include the following:

-- Header Of CV starts with your name and contact detail.
+- The header Of the CV starts with your name and contact detail.

-- Clearly define Section of CV with heading for technical content e.g. ‘relevant work experience’, ‘area of interest’, ‘skills’
+- Clearly define the Section of the CV with a heading for technical content e.g. ‘relevant work experience, ‘area of interest, ‘skills’

 - Include Description usually in Bullet point style.